SAP/gigya-swift-sdk/GigyaAuth/README.md

    }
 }
 ```
+​
 ### Authentication Flow
+​

-Before a user can authenticate with a push notification, they have to be registered on your app (with the standard SAP Customer Data Cloud
-registration flow) and must have an active session.
+Before a user can authenticate with a push notification, they have to be registered on your app (with the standard SAP Customer Data Cloud registration flow) and must have an active session.
 In addition, to start the Push Authentication flow for a user, their device needs to be registered
 for this service.
-Device registration is done by calling the library "registerForAuthPush" method:
+Device registration is done by calling the library **"registerForAuthPush"** method:
+​
 ```
 GigyaAuth.shared.registerForAuthPush { result in
   switch result {